Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 ### Agent deployment prerequisites

-Graylog Agent is delivered as a Helm chart that can be deployed in the same Kubernetes cluster where Graylog API Security is deployed.
+Graylog agent is delivered as a Helm chart that can be deployed in the same Kubernetes cluster where Graylog API Security is deployed.

 The agent must have access to: